Gunnera hamiltonii

 Gunnera hamiltonii is a creeping herbaceous plant in the family Gunneraceae that is endemic to the South Island and Stewart Island of New Zealand.
 It has clusters of small (2 to 7 cm) grey-brown leaves forming a dense mat.
-Small green flowers are followed by red berries in the autumn.
+Small yellow flowers are followed by red berries in the autumn.

 Taxonomy

 Gunnera hamiltonii is a creeping herbaceous plant in the family Gunneraceae.
 It was described in 1888 by New Zealand botanist Thomas Kirk in an article by Southland resident William Stewart Hamilton, for whom the species is named.

 Description

 Gunnera hamiltonii is a creeping herbaceous plant with clusters of small (2 to 7 cm) grey-brown leaves forming a dense mat.
-It has small green flowers and fruits that are red berries.
+It has small yellow flowers and fruits that are red berries.